ayubali/BookProject/README.md

  Assignment Book info converter

- this is a demo project
+ this is a demo project to store in bitbuct